arahi7860/react-component-lifecycle/readme.md

 ## Requesting Data from an API (30 min / 1:00)

-Now that we've reviewed the component life cycle methods, let's dive in to what we use them for.
-There are two common use cases for the life cycle methods, but the most common is requesting data from an API.
+Now that we've reviewed the component lifecycle methods, let's dive in to what we use them for.
+The most common is requesting data from an API.

 ### We Do: [Country List](https://git.generalassemb.ly/dc-wdi-react-redux/react-country-list)